 As a landlord, part of the job is dealing with renter turnover.
-Whether a tenant’s lease is up, issues have risen, or you found someone more suitable to rent from, you need to know how to write a notice to vacate.
+Whether a tenant’s lease is up, issues have arisen, or you found a more suitable renter, you need to know how to write a notice to vacate.

 In most states, both landlords and tenants can send a notice to vacate informing the other party about a specific move-out date.
 There are different types of notices to vacate, and the differences between them can be confusing.
 Use the guide below to understand the different types of notices along with actionable tips on how to write them.
 Also, feel free to use our downloadable templates below.